 A report from the National Audit Office (NAO) in February 2024 said that while the DWP had a clear plan to move around 900,000 households from legacy benefits to Universal Credit by the end of 2024, more people than expected were not claiming Universal Credit after being sent a migration notice.
 It recommended that the DWP continue to research why some people were not claiming Universal Credit and address any barriers to claiming.

-On 29 February 2024, the DWP published research findings that suggested a higher proportion of claimants across all legacy benefits will claim Universal Credit than of tax credits-only cohort.
+On 29 February 2024, the DWP published research findings that suggested a higher proportion of claimants across all legacy benefits will claim Universal Credit than of the tax credits-only cohort.
 The DWP committed, however, to “continue to learn and iterate” its approach to managed migration.

 Northern Ireland

-The Department for Communities timetable for managed migration in Northern Ireland is closely aligned with the DWP’s plans in Great Britain.
+The Department for Communities’ timetable for managed migration in Northern Ireland is closely aligned with the DWP’s plans in Great Britain.

 The ‘Move to Universal Credit’ rollout in Northern Ireland began in October 2023, when the Department began to issue migration notices to tax credits-only claimants across all Northern Ireland postcodes.
 This followed the department’s own ‘discovery phase’ between April and August 2023.